 If you are not familiar with the terminal, you can use Portainer to make your deployments more user friendly.

-This tutorial assumes that you already have Portainer running, but if you want to refresh how to install it from scratch, you can check this guide for Portainer.
+This tutorial assumes that you already have Portainer running, but if you want to refresh how to install it from scratch, you can get to know more about for Portainer.

-Create a new stack with the configuration file provided above:
+Create a new stack with the configuration file for FocalBoard provided above and hit deploy the Stack:

-Once deployed, these are the details of the container:
+Once deployed (it will take few seconds to download the FocalBoard image the first time), these are the details of the container:

 How to add the container to an existing NginX